What We Do

 Quilt for Change raises awareness on global issues that affect women and empowers quilters to become agents for social change.
 Working with the U.S. Mission to the United Nations in Geneva and other partner organizations, we create themed quilt challenge exhibitions which are displayed at the United Nations and tour major quilt festivals in the United States.
 These exhibits, “Water is Life,” “Solar Sister: Empowering Women through Clean Energy“, “Women, Peace and Security” and “Making a Healthier World for Our Children” are a forum for fiber artists from the U.S., Canada and around the world.

 Water is Life Exhibit

-We are excited to announce our latest quilt challenge titled “Water is Life: Clean Water and Its Impact on the Lives of Women and Girls around the World” is scheduled to debut at the United Nations in Geneva in March 2016 to commemorate UN World Water Day.
+“Water is Life: Clean Water and Its Impact on the Lives of Women and Girls around the World” is on exhibit at the United Nations in Geneva March 21 – 31, 2016 to commemorate UN World Water Day.
 This challenge is in partnership with the U.S. Mission to the U.N. in Geneva and American Exchange Rome.
 The exhibit will then travel to Rome in October and open in the United States at the New England Quilt Museum in Lowell, Massachusetts from February to April 2017.
 More information on the artists and the exhibition schedule can be found here.